Feast (2005 film): Plot

 The group realizes that they have no outside communication and are stuck at the bar.
 They barricade themselves inside.

 The group kills the young monster in the freezer and hangs it outside.
-The monster's parents quickly eat the child, have sex and produce two offspring in a matter of seconds, all of whom begin to attack the pub with renewed fury.
+The monster's parents quickly eat the child, have sex, and produce two offspring in a matter of seconds, all of whom begin to attack the pub with renewed fury.
 Meanwhile, one of the women—"Honey Pie"—begins washing off the blood and has to take off her clothes, much to the amusement of the others.
 The patrons regroup and enact various attempts to escape or drive off the monsters, including using Harley Mom's body as boobytrap while the Heroine and the "Coach" attempt to escape.
 Upon discovering she's still alive, "Bossman" continues to prepare to sacrifice her to the creatures when she is suddenly grabbed by a baby monster that starts sexually assaulting her.
 The distraction fails, leading to the accidental death of the Heroine at the hands of another character, "Bozo".
 Driven by rage over the death of her child, Tuffy aggressively takes charge of the remaining survivors, which results in the audience seeing her nickname change from "Tuffy" to "Heroine 2".
-After "Coach" and "Bossman" are killed, "Honey Pie" successfully makes it to a truck, giving the other characters brief cause for hope (until they realize she is speeding off by herself).
+After "Coach" and "Bossman" are killed, "Honey Pie" makes it to a truck, giving the other characters brief hope (until they realize she is speeding off by herself).

 A fight to the death between the last remaining humans and monsters ensues, resulting in the deaths of "Beer Guy" and supposedly the "Bartender".
-Bozo, his brother Hot Wheels, and Heroine 2 survive, and drive off to retrieve the Heroine and Hero's daughter.
+Bozo, his brother Hot Wheels, and Heroine 2 survive and drive off to retrieve the Heroine and Hero's daughter.
 One person—"Grandma"—is shown to still be alive within the bar but is attacked by one of the remaining monsters.